Issue: regulatory complexity

 What can operators do?

-Industry could subscribe to the relevant CASA communications, be proactive in reviewing exemptions and the guidance material relating to them.
+Industry can subscribe to the relevant CASA communications, to receive timely notification and awareness of exemptions and the guidance material relating to them.

 What is CASA doing or has already delivered?